Bylaws

 8.01.
 Officers; Terms of Office.
 The President, President-Elect and Secretary Treasurer shall each serve a two (2) year term of office with the Secretary-Treasurer assuming the office of the President-Elect, and the President-Elect assuming the office of President at the conclusion of the President's term.

 8.02.
 Nomination and Election of Officers.
 The Nominating Committee shall prepare a list of nominees for the position of Secretary-Treasurer which will become vacant at the close of the Annual Meeting the year the President-Elect assumes President.
 This list will include names solicited from the Voting Active Membership prior to the Annual Meeting.
-Each Voting Active Member in attendance shall have one (1) vote.
+Each Voting Active Member shall have one (1) vote.
 There shall be no cumulative voting.
 The term of office for the officers of the Association shall commence at the close of the Annual Meeting.
-The list of nominees for the position of Secretary-Treasurer will be gathered and vetted by the Nominating Committee prior to the annual meeting of the Board in the year during which the President-Elect will assume the Presidency, with voting for the Secretary-Treasurer to occur on-line by the Voting Active Members, prior to the General Membership Business meeting.
+The list of nominees for the position of Secretary-Treasurer will be gathered and vetted by the Nominating Committee prior to the meeting of the Board in the year during which the President-Elect will assume the Presidency, with voting for the Secretary-Treasurer to occur on-line by the Voting Active Members, prior to the General Membership Business meeting.

 8.03.
 Vacancy and Removal.
 A vacancy in any office or in the four (4) elected positions of the Executive Committee may be filled upon a majority vote of the members of the Executive Committee for the unexpired portion of the term or until the next Annual Meeting.
 Any officer, committee member or agent of the Association may be removed by the Executive Committee when in its judgment the best interests of the Association would be served thereby.